 Description

-Atlas Anti-Adhesive for Forms 5 L is the dedicated release agent for the stamped wood-effect workflow within our concrete effect render collection — one 5-litre container delivers approximately 100 mould coatings at 50 ml per application, keeping silicone and polyurethane stamps lifting cleanly from Atlas Cermit WN render across a full domestic facade project.
+Atlas Anti-Adhesive for Forms 5 L is the dedicated release agent for the stamped wood-effect workflow within the Renders World concrete effect range — one 5-litre container delivers approximately 100 mould coatings at 50 ml per application, keeping silicone and polyurethane stamps lifting cleanly from Cermit WN render across a full domestic facade.

-Where Atlas Anti-Adhesive for Forms Performs Best — UK Wood-Effect and Stamped Facades
+Where Atlas Anti-Adhesive for Forms Performs Best — UK Stamped Wood-Effect Facades

-Atlas Anti-Adhesive for Forms is a ready-to-use biodegradable release agent based on hydrotreated paraffinic and rapeseed oils, formulated to prevent mineral renders from bonding to silicone and polyurethane moulds during stamped wood-effect facade application — specified within the Atlas wood-imitation render system pairing Cermit WN textured render with silicone wood stamps.
-In plain terms: brush it onto the stamp face before every press, and the mould lifts away cleanly with the grain pattern intact rather than tearing chunks of fresh render with it.
-The agent contains no sulphur or aromatic compounds and leaves no staining on the substrate, so the cured render accepts Atlas Bejca sealers without intermediate cleaning.
+Atlas Anti-Adhesive for Forms is a ready-to-use biodegradable release agent based on hydrotreated paraffinic and rapeseed oils, formulated to stop mineral renders bonding to silicone and polyurethane moulds during stamped wood-effect application within the concrete effect render system.
+In plain terms, you brush it onto the stamp face before every press and the mould lifts away cleanly with the grain pattern intact rather than tearing fresh render with it.
+With no sulphur or aromatic compounds and no substrate staining, the cured render accepts Atlas Bejca sealers without intermediate cleaning.

-Typical UK use sits in three places: stamped wood-grain facades on contemporary new builds where a timber aesthetic is wanted without timber maintenance; entrance bays and feature panels where a stamped accent zone differentiates the elevation from the surrounding rendered wall; and repeat-pattern stamp work where preserving mould condition across hundreds of impressions protects the tooling investment.
-Specify it as a standing-stock consumable wherever silicone or polyurethane stamps are part of the spec.
+Typical UK use sits in three places.
+Stamped wood-grain facades on contemporary new builds where a timber aesthetic is wanted without timber maintenance; entrance bays and feature panels where a stamped accent zone differentiates the elevation from surrounding rendered wall; and repeat-pattern stamp work where preserving mould condition across hundreds of impressions protects the tooling investment.
+Specify it as a standing-stock consumable wherever silicone or polyurethane stamps are part of the spec, and the per-press release stays reliable from the first impression to the last.

 Why Stamp Installers Keep Atlas Anti-Adhesive for Forms on the Van

-- Clean pattern release on every press: The oil-based barrier film keeps fresh Cermit WN render from bonding into the wood-grain detail of silicone and polyurethane moulds — stamps lift away without dragging or distorting the grain pattern, which is the single biggest cause of rework on stamped facades.
+- Clean pattern release on every press: The oil-based barrier film keeps fresh Cermit WN render from bonding into the wood-grain detail of silicone and polyurethane moulds, so stamps lift without dragging or distorting the grain — the single biggest cause of rework on stamped facades.

-- ~100 applications per 5 L container: At 50 ml per mould coating, one container covers approximately 100 stamp presses — equating to roughly 40 m² of stamped facade when paired with the standard 200 × 20 cm Atlas silicone wood stamp (0.4 m² per impression).
+- ~100 applications per 5 L container: At 50 ml per coating, one container covers around 100 presses — roughly 40 m² of stamped facade with the standard 200 × 20 cm Atlas silicone stamp at 0.4 m² per impression.

-- Stain-free finish ready for Bejca sealing: No sulphur or aromatic compounds means zero visible residue on the cured render surface; the substrate accepts Atlas Bejca staining sealer directly without intermediate cleaning or priming.
+- Stain-free finish ready for Bejca sealing: No sulphur or aromatic compounds means zero visible residue on the cured render, so the surface accepts Atlas Bejca staining sealer directly without intermediate cleaning or priming.

-- Chemically neutral to silicone and polyurethane: The formulation does not degrade, swell, or distort silicone or polyurethane mould materials across repeated use cycles — protecting the per-stamp tooling investment that often outweighs the agent cost over a project.
+- Chemically neutral to silicone and polyurethane: The formulation does not degrade, swell, or distort mould materials across repeated cycles, protecting the per-stamp tooling investment that often outweighs the agent cost over a project.

-- Biodegradable rapeseed/paraffinic oil base: The base oils meet environmental standards for exterior site use without specialist disposal requirements — useful on residential sites where conventional petroleum-based release agents trigger soil-contamination concerns.
+- Biodegradable rapeseed/paraffinic oil base: The base oils meet environmental standards for exterior site use without specialist disposal, which helps on residential sites where conventional petroleum-based release agents raise soil-contamination concerns.

-- Ready to use — no mixing, no dilution: A clear red liquid that requires only a gentle pre-use shake; standard flat brush is the only tool needed, and the red tint makes coverage on the mould face self-checking from across the scaffold.
+- Ready to use, no mixing: A clear red liquid needing only a gentle pre-use shake and a flat brush, with the red tint making coverage on the mould face self-checking from across the scaffold.

-Technical Specifications — Atlas Anti-Adhesive for Forms Data Sheet Highlights
+Technical Specifications — Atlas Anti-Adhesive for Forms Data Highlights

 | Property | Value |